Server-side updates

 Key fields:

-• aps.content-state.uiJsonData: The JSON string returned by renderLiveActivityToString, embedded as a string value eg. ixOAeyJ2IjoxLCJscyI6eyJ0IjowLCJjIjoiSGVsbG8sIHdvcmxkISJ9fQM=
+• aps.content-state.uiJsonData: The JSON string returned by renderLiveActivityToString, embedded as a string value eg. ixOAeyJ2IjoxLCJscyI6eyJ0IjowLCJjIjoiSGVsbG8sIHdvcmxkISJ9fQM=.
+This must be sent for update and end events.

 • aps.timestamp: Unix timestamp in seconds (required for Live Activities)